Tycho: I'd love to know why you have a rule for that.

 - In Wyrd Sisters an actor who plays a girl too well was asked whether he by chance has some elf up in the bloodline.

 - Parodied in John Brosnan's Have Demon, Will Travel where elves are an entire race of Camp Gays.

-- The two principle characters of the Nightrunner books are Aurenfaie.
+- The two principal characters of the Nightrunner books are Aurenfaie.
 Both are repeatedly described as pretty, and Seregil disguises himself as a woman without much difficulty.

 - Elves in Quantum Gravity tend to be thin and delicate-looking.
 Do not mistake this for weak.
-Elves are still fulfilling the archer archetype fairly often, and the author does recognize how much strength it takes to pull a decent-to-large-sized bow back.
+Elves still fulfill the archer archetype fairly often, and the author does recognize how much strength it takes to draw a decent-to-large-sized bow.

 - In A.R.R.R.
 Roberts' parody of The Hobbit, The Soddit, Wood Elves and High Elves become Wild Elves and Coward Elves.
 The accompanying illustration makes it clear that the Wild Elves are based on Oscar Wilde, and the Coward Elves on Noël Coward.